-Data Analysis Assignments: Over the course of the semester, you will complete a few data analysis assignments.
-Typically, these will require you to use software such as R or Excel.
-Instructions for installing this specialized software will be given at the beginning of the semester, and instructions on how to use it to accomplish specific analysis objectives will be presented as we go.
+Instructions for installing R will be given at the beginning of the semester, and instructions on how to use it to accomplish specific analysis objectives will be presented as we go.
 It is your responsibility to ask me questions any time you encounter an issue with the software or have a question about an assignment.